-She was very calm after the prayer.
-We don't just operate When her daughter-in-law came to get meds for her, she said, "Thank you for praying with her.
-Today is the first day she has been peaceful in a very long
+She was very calm after the prayer. meds for her, she said, "Thank you for praying with her.
+Today is the first day she has been peaceful in a very long time."

 We don't just operate on people; we offer them hope.
 We build relationships and show that we care for their lives here and after.